Mick Kolassa

 Key tracks

-Ghost of Charlie Bryant — The title track from his debut introduced his narrative songwriting and acoustic-driven sound.
+The Ghost of Charlie Grant — This title track from his debut album introduced his gritty vocal style and traditional blues storytelling.